chunhunghow/mood2023/readme.md

 ### Training VIT-VAE model

 All files are stored under script/.
 Some files are requied for building docker, some are for training.

+We will be using lightning to train our model.

 Before training, if wandb logger will be used, fill in the wandb arguments in mood_train.py line 411-414, and use --wandb flag.